King Edward II Family Tree & Biography (1284-1327)

 Early Years

 King Edward II was born 25th April 1284 to King Edward I and Eleanor of Castile at Caernarfon Castle, Wales.
 He was the fourteenth of the couple’s fifteen children.
-When he was four months old he became heir to the throne when his elder brother, Alfonso, died.
+When he was four months old he became heir to the throne after his elder brother, Alfonso, died.

 Edward was educated by Dominican friars and was taught riding and military skills by Guy Ferre.